maruseron/MaybeMonad/readme.md

 ## Optional is dead, long live pattern matching!
 Just kidding.
-Optional is probably getting a deconstructor once Valhalla comes around (more on that later).
+Optional is probably getting a deconstructor once Valhalla comes around.
 Anyway, Java 21's record patterns + pattern matching for switch open the door for some very expressive code.
 The ability to destructure any Record into its members within a type match allows for type safe manipulation of inner values.
 What you could only do with either `Optional.isPresent()` or `Optional.orElseGet(...)`: